 This might sound a bit odd, but this method can help you resolve the ‘Unfortunately, settings has stopped working.
 You need to clear the cache for Google Play and uninstall the Google Play store update.
 To do that, go to Settings > Application manager, find Google Play, and tap on it.
 First tap “Clear cache.”
 Then, tap Uninstall updates.
 Once you are done, restart your device.
 Go to Google Play and tap on three horizontal lines.
 Next, tap Settings.
 Scroll down, and tap on Build version.
 You will see the following message: “A new version of Google Play Store will be downloaded and installed.”
 Tap OK.

 A third-party app is often the culprit and is causing the “Unfortunately, Settings has stopped working” error.
 You can boot your device to Safe mode.
 When you do that, you will be able to use your Android without third-party apps because all of them will be disabled.
 If your device is usually working, and the error message is not showing when you try to access the settings, a third-party app is to blame.
 You can uninstall the apps one by one, or you can perform a factory data reset.

 - When the menu appears, press and hold the Power off option

 - You will be asked if you want to reboot your device into Safe mode

 - You will see Safe mode in the lower-left corner of the screen

 If you see that the “Unfortunately Settings has stopped working” problem is not occurring in Safe Mode, then a third-party app is causing the problem.
-What you need to do is uninstall third-party apps one by one (start with those recently installed), until the issue is solved or if you have too many apps you can perform a factory data reset.
+You need to uninstall third-party apps one by one (start with those recently installed) until the issue is solved, or if you have too many apps, you can perform a factory data reset.